 Today, Antietam National Battlefield is one of the best-preserved Civil War sites in the country, a place where visitors continue to honor the legacy of the soldiers who fought there.
 Earlier this month, park officials and partner groups held a four-day commemoration of the 150th anniversary of the battle filled with tours, speakers, ceremonies, family-oriented programs, and living history demonstrations that brought to life what conditions were like for soldiers of that time.

 Learn more about this historic battlefield and other major Civil War sites protected by the Park Service.
 Many Civil War sites remain only partially preserved, and only 28% have national park protections.
-You can learn more and take action to save these important parts of American history.

 About the author